Agent Smith: The Matrix Reloaded

-As a result of his contact with Neo from the first film, Smith is "unplugged" in the second film, no longer an Agent of the system but a "free man".
-This is signified by the lack of an earpiece, which he sends to Neo in an envelope as a message early in the film.
-His appearance has changed in the second film as well; his sunglasses now have an angular shape different from the Agents' oblong lenses, approximating the shape of the ones Neo wears.
-His suit and tie are now jet black, as opposed to the dark green tint from the first film.
+As a result of his contact with Neo from the first film, Smith is "unplugged" in the second film, no longer an Agent of the system but a "free man" (without earpiece).
 He still possesses the abilities of an Agent, but instead of being able to jump from one human to another, he is able to copy himself over any human or program in the Matrix through direct contact; this includes humans wired into the Matrix, non-Agent programs with human forms, redpills, and other Agents.
 Smith retains the memories and abilities, if any, of the one over which he copies himself.
-This ability is much like how a virus replicates, creating an ironic contrast with the first film, where Smith likens humanity to a virus.
-He also implies after Neo defeated his replacement agents Thompson, Jackson, and Johnson that Smith had existed during and was familiar with at least the fifth iteration of the Matrix and the events therein.

-He makes the claim that Neo has set him free.
-However, he believes there is an unseen purpose that still binds him to Neo.
-He tries to copy his programming onto Neo, but when this fails, he and dozens of his clones attack him, forcing Neo to flee.
-Later, he and his clones try to stop Neo from reaching the machine mainframe, without success, although he nonetheless was successful in mortally wounding the Keymaker.

 Smith copies himself onto Bane (Ian Bliss), a crew member of the Zion hovercraft Caduceus.
 While waiting to leave the Matrix with a message from The Oracle, Bane is attacked and overwritten by Smith, who then takes control of his body in the real world.
-Smith tests his control over the body by making Bane cut his own arm, in preparation for an assassination attempt on Neo that he quickly abandons.
 He later sabotages the Zion fleet's defense of the city by triggering one ship's electromagnetic pulse weapon too early, knocking out the other ships and allowing the Sentinels to overrun them.